upbound/docs/content/concepts/control-plane-configurations.md

 ### Build status

-Upbound uses a GitHub app to facilitate reading your configuration repo contents, building a package, and pushing it to Upbound for you to deploy to your control planes.
+Upbound uses a GitHub app to read your configuration's repository contents.
+Upbound builds a configuration package for you and pushes it to Upbound.
+Then, you can deploy the latest configuration package your control planes.
 For each commit, the app reports a build status.
-While the configuration is building, you will see a status like below:
+While the configuration is building, you can see a status like below in GitHub:

 {{<img src="concepts/images/git-building.png" alt="example of an in-progress configuration build on GitHub" quality="100" lightbox="true">}}

-When the repo contents successfully builds, you will see a green checkmark and status like below:
+When the repository contents finishes building, the Upbound GitHub app reports a green checkmark and status like below:

 {{<img src="concepts/images/git-success.png" alt="example of a successful configuration build on GitHub" quality="100" lightbox="true">}}

-When the repo contents fail to build a configuration, you will see a failure and brief message explaining why.
+When the repository contents fail to build a configuration, the Upbound GitHub app reports a failure and brief message explaining why.
 Hover over the status text on GitHub to see the full message:

 {{<img src="concepts/images/git-fail.png" alt="example of a failed configuration build on GitHub" quality="100" lightbox="true">}}

 ### Apply an update in Upbound

-When a repo successfully builds into a configuration, Upbound will show the image as available for each control plane that has installed that configuration.
+When a repository builds into a configuration, Upbound shows the image as available for each control plane that has installed that configuration.
 You can find the `update available` prompt in the control plane explorer view.

 {{<img src="concepts/images/git-update-available.png" alt="showing a new configuration is available for a control plane" quality="100" lightbox="true">}}

-Click the text to initiate an update on the control plane.
+Select the text to begin an update on the control plane.
 Confirm the update operation to kickoff the install.
-Notice the version string of the configuration image is a SemVer-formatted string appended with the ID of the commit it was built from.
+Notice the version string of the configuration image is a SemVer-formatted string appended with the ID of the associated commit.

 {{<img src="concepts/images/git-build-version.png" alt="showing a new configuration is available for a control plane" quality="100" lightbox="true">}}